Electrical Engineering (MSc, 1.5 Years or 3 Semesters)

 - Prepare graduates for admission to a PhD program in electrical engineering.

-Graduates of the Masters’ programme can be employed in a number of sectors including:
+Graduates of the Masters’ program can be employed in a number of sectors including:

 - Private companies;